edgexfoundry/device-grove-c/snap/README.md

 This situation might be more likely on constrained hardware (e.g. RPi).

 The default configuration file is in `/var/snap/edgex-device-grove/current/config/edgex-device-grove/res`.
-Modifying configs are typically set from a [gadget snap](https://ubuntu.com/core/docs/gadget-snaps).

 This device service is started by default.
-If there are changes made to the configuration file, it will pick up any changes via command-line:
+Changes to the configuration files require a restart to take effect:
 ```bash
 sudo snap restart edgex-device-grove
 ```